 What Are the Covid-19 regulations with Regards to Montserrat?

-Monserrat has some travel protocols with regards to Covid-19.
-Non vaccinated travellers are allowed but will have to quarantine for 14 days.
+Monserrat has some travel protocols with regard to Covid-19.
+Non-vaccinated travellers are allowed but will have to quarantine for 14 days.
 Whereas fully vaccinated travellers only have to quarantine for 5 days.
 You can read the full requirements here: www.visitmontserrat.com/travel-advisory/

 What Are the Fees for The Montserrat Digital Nomad Visa?